 If you will not be able to arrive and begin your position at Hopkins by the start date on your DS-2019, you should let the OIS and your department know as soon as possible.
 You can email OIS at J1-Advising@jhu.edu to let us know your estimated arrival date, and we will update your SEVIS record and DS-2019, and provide further information regarding your delayed arrival.

 You must complete the REQUIRED online Orientation and check-in eForm with OIS in iHopkins (ihopkins.jhu.edu) as soon as possible after arriving in the U.S. You will receive an email about the check in process a month prior to your JHU program start date and weekly thereafter until OIS approves your check-in eform.
 Make sure you keep the email and complete the check in process as soon as you arrive in the U.S

 After you submit the check-in eForm, OIS will verify your status with U.S. immigration authorities.
-OIS must review your local address, verify your travel documents to confirm you were admitted properly and review your SIS record to confirm enrollment.
+OIS must review your local address, verify your travel documents to confirm you were admitted properly.
 You will receive an email confirming the approval of the check-in eForm when the process is complete.
 Failure to complete check in could result in the loss of your immigration status.

 Below are resources that may be helpful while preparing for your move to the U.S. Students can enter the U.S. in any city/state but it is usually most convenient to arrive in Baltimore or a nearby city like DC.
 It is important to note that OIS does not provide airport pick up service.

 - Directions to the various Johns Hopkins campuses by car, shuttle, bus, and train